marick/structural-typing/README.md

 ### Sometimes I want to be specific about expected values

 In testing, you'll often want to say not that a value is a string, but that it's a *specific* string.
-That can be (inadequately) done like this:
+That can be done like this:

 ```clojure